-CA PPM REST APIs allow partners and customers to build more flexible integrations that should be compatible with future product releases.
-The REST APIs feature includes:
+CA PPM REST APIs allow authorized engineers to build more flexible integrations that should be compatible with future product releases.
+The REST API feature includes:

-- REST APIs for Project and Task Objects: A core set of project and task attributes are accessible using the CA PPM REST APIs.
+- REST APIs for project and task objects including a core set of project and task attributes.

-- Web-based and interactive API documentation where you can execute API commands against your CA PPM instance.
+- Web-based and interactive API documentation where authorized engineers can execute API commands against a CA PPM instance.

-- Integration Studio object that provides an area where partners and customers can configure and track any integration with CA PPM.
-The Rally integration utilizes the Integration object and provides an example on how to set up and configure an integration using this new object
+- Integration Studio object that provides an area where authorized engineers can configure and track any integration with CA PPM.
+The CA Agile Central (Rally) integration utilizes the Integration object and provides an example on how to configure an integration using this new object.

 SFTP access provides customers an asynchronous and scheduled way to integrate with their applications using flat files via a secure drop-off/pickup location.
 Each instance of CA PPM SaaS has a dedicated folder that is accessible via directly the PPM SaaS application layer and via SFTP.
 The folders are used and supported to temporally store XML files or other flat text file formats when exchanging data into and out of the service.
 Clients are responsible for archiving files once they have been processed.